xdmvdlsvxz35927/notes/README.md

 8. Practice good software engineering principles, like modularity, reuse, simplicity, scalability, performance, security, testability.
 9. Continuously learn and grow your knowledge by attending workshops, reading books, blogs, articles, participating in forums, attending conferences, talking to peers, mentors, experts.
  10. Most importantly, have patience, perseverance, passion, curiosity, empathy, humility, discipline, focus, self-awareness, adaptability and a growth mindset.

+# 2024-01-10
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
+Next, allocate time for each task, taking into account the complexity and your own availability.
+Finally, use task management tools and versions control systems to keep your code organized and easy to maintain.
+Remember to take breaks and avoid multitasking, which can lead to decreased efficiency and quality of work